 Given that one needs to induce 500 women to prevent one stillbirth due to post-datism then the scale of any study to really answer the question is enormous.

-liquor volume assessment.
+even liquor volume assessment.
 Full BPP is just not available.
 A

 The presence of fetal heart rate (FHR) accelerations is a well-known indicator of fetal well being, and the electronic non-stress test (NST) remains the most widely used method for detecting FHR accelerations prior to birth.
 For well over a decade time-saving and economical alternatives to the NST have been studied by midwives and their colleagues as advantageous methods for the screening of low-risk women and for use in settings where technology and resources are limited (Gegor et al., 1991).
 One such method, the auscultated acceleration test (AAT), is performed using a basic method of FHR auscultation via a simple, inexpensive fetoscope that costs $25-60, whereas the NST is performed via an electronic fetal monitor that costs several thousand dollars.

 development of the AAT and compared its validity to the NST in

 compared the 6-minute AAT and the NST in prediction of perinatal

-used a wide range of providers as data collectors, including midwives,
+midwives, used a wide range of providers as data collectors,

 The AAT studies conducted in the U.S. by Paine and colleagues have been replicated nationally (Daniels and Boehm, 1991) and internationally (Mahomed et al., 1992; Wu, 1991) demonstrating that the AAT is a promising low-tech, low-cost midwifery method that has distinct potential for world-wide application.

 Actually, it's not placental grading that bugs me, but amniotic